remix-run/remix/docs/api/remix.md

 }
 ```

-<docs-warning>It's important that you logout in an `action` and not a `loader`.
+<docs-warning>It's important that you logout (or perform any mutation for that matter) in an `action` and not a `loader`.
 Otherwise you open your users to [Cross-Site Request Forgery](https://developer.mozilla.org/en-US/docs/Glossary/CSRF) attacks.
 Also, Remix only re-calls `loaders` when `actions` are called.</docs-warning>

 ### Session Gotchas